crisc98/ECE358-L2/README.txt

 First test commands:
 t 1000 ni 20 a 7 r 1000000 l 1500 d 10 p 2e8 m 0 oc

+2020-03-14:

+***Time Spent***:

+3 hours making a UML class diagram summarizing the design and class interactions

+adding more statistics and reviewing the logic